smangham/project-novice/_episodes/06-project.md

 > > * Poorly-documented functions *(e.g. `plot_bar_charts`)
 > > * Undocumented functions (e.g. `produce_count`)

 Now we'll work on addressing the issues we've raised.
 If we want to use the feature-branch workflow, the lack of a `dev` branch is the first one we need to fix!
 So we'll address that first.
-We'll move the issue for this to the **In progress** column of our kanban board to let our collaboratorsk know we're fixing it:
+We'll move the issue for this to the **In progress** column of our kanban board to let our collaborators know we're fixing it:

 ![Moving to in progress column](fig/06-project/project-move-progress.png)